 Tom Wiggins

 Search the world over and you'll be hard pressed to find a festival that comes close to that of the mighty Glastonbury.
-On reflection, nearly 100 bands have headlined Glastonbury since its inception in 1970.
+On reflection, nearly 100 bands have headlined Glastonbury since its inception in 1970 - and, as you will read in this best Glastonbury headliners list, there have been some phenomenal Glastonbury performances.

-The Glastonbury 2023 line-up has now been announced, following its glorious return in 2022.
-2023 also sees the return of our current reigning champs, Arctic Monkeys.
-They are to headline on the Friday, while Guns 'n' Roses take the top Saturday slot, and Elton John is to top off the Pyramid stage on the Sunday.
-Other acts we'd love to see live include Lizzo, Carly Rae Jepsen and Chvrches.
+The Glastonbury 2023 line-up saw the return of Arctic Monkeys, who are currently second on this list.
+They headlined on Friday, while Guns 'n' Roses took the top Saturday slot, and Elton John said his goodbyes to the UK on the Pyramid stage on the Sunday.

 The world’s most famous dairy farm has seen more Radioheads than Ed Sheerans over the years - but which of the Pyramid Stage’s main performances will still be remembered in 2070?